-Parameter Description QuerySize The first parameter in the record must be the word QuerySize to indicate that you are describing a size routine. module_name The name of the module (DLL) that contains the user-written allocator.
+Parameter Description QuerySize The first parameter in the record must be the word QuerySize to indicate that you are describing a size routine. module_name The name of the module (Executable or DLL) that contains the user-written allocator.
+Note: Module names do not support the use of wildcards. func_name The name of the function that returns the size of allocated blocks of memory in your user-written allocator.
+If you are using C++, this should be the 'mangled' name of the function.
+This parameter is case-sensitive.